Last updated on December 13th, 2018

 Hey guys, in this post, I wanted to tell you about the best things to do if you have a layover in Seoul, South Korea.
 Layover means you’re staying in Seoul at least overnight, so please don’t confuse it with the stopover.
 If you only have a short stopover in Seoul (less than 5 hours), it doesn’t make sense to leave the airport, as the airport is located very far away from the city, however, if you have 6 hours and more, you can try the free transit tour that is offered to all transit passengers using Incheon Airport.

-However, in this post, I’m going to talk about a layover in Seoul.
+However, in this post, I’m going to talk about a quick itinerary for a layover in Seoul.
 We had one not so long ago when we were flying to Japan (read the post about our itinerary in Japan) via Seoul with Asiana airlines (I loved Asiana airlines and would wholeheartedly recommend it).
 We arrived about 5 pm in the evening and got until 4 pm the next day.
 Given the long commute to the airport (1.5 hours), we didn’t have that much time during our layover in Seoul, so we went to explore the city right after arriving at the hotel.

 Layover in Seoul: where to stay